How You Can Find the Perfect Adoptive Family

 Remember that you’re able to choose as much about the adoptive family as you like.
 An adoption professional will be able to help you find exactly what you’re looking for — whatever that is for you!
 All that matters is that you find a family you feel is right, and who will love and care for your child as much as you do.
 Start by viewing profiles of waiting parents now.

 If you don’t immediately see waiting adoptive family profiles that match exactly what you’re looking for, don’t worry.
 Not all prospective adoptive parents are at the point where their profiles are listed online.
-Some are at early stages in the process.
+Some are at the early stages in the process.

 Reach out to an adoption professional directly to ask if they have families of the “type” you’re looking for.
-If they don’t have any families that match what you’re envisioning, ask if they can refer you to a professional who might be working with a family like this.